Posted by & filed under Blog, Electrical Installations.

 6. Public buildings such as council offices

-Types of electric floor boxes
+Types of electrical floor boxes

-Water Proof Floor Boxes
+Waterproof Floor Boxes

-Installing of Floor Boxes
+Installing Floor Boxes

-If the floor box is to be placed into a concrete floor screed then the floor must be broken out.
+If the floor box is to be placed into a concrete floor screed, then the floor must be broken out.
 In addition, troughs will be required to run from the floor box to local services.
-This can either be back to the power board or data cabinet or accessing local containment such as dado trunking or tray work.
+This can either be back to the power board or data cabinet, or accessing local containment such as dado trunking or tray work.

 STEP 2: PREPARE THE BOX AND GET IT IN PLACE